jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool like smartphones.
 New tools solve problems in a new way.

 And this is a big deal.

-Because new tools prompt a question: who controls it?
-After all, whoever does is more powerful.
+While old technology doesn't die.
+AM radio, horses, books aren't going anywhere.
+Even Netflix still [rents millions of DVD every year](https://dvd.netflix.com/NewReleases).

+But a new tool prompts a big question: who controls it?
+If the people no longer need the protection of a castle, do they need the king and his gates?

 While the game of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control levers of power.
-The people with the old tool fight to retain their power.
+When a new tool arrives, the people with the old tool fight to retain their power.
 While inventors imagine a modern society that shares it.

 Darth Blockbuster will gladly fire up the Death Star to use society's rulebook to suppress new tools.